fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 such country characteristics do not change in time that much).
 The rule of thumb for a number of predictors in such a case is between ~ 179/10 = 18 and ~179/20 = 9, which nicely corresponds to our total number of predictors of interest.

-Thus, to obtain reasonable estimates, we would have to guess which interactions (or nonlinear terms) to include from the data itself, which is not an advisable approach.
+Thus, to obtain reasonable estimates of interactions and nonlinearities, we would have to guess which interactions (and/or nonlinear terms) to include from the data itself, which is not an advisable approach.

 Before we start the modelling, we will do some variable renaming to shorten the predictor names. <br/>